Become a Gestational Carrier

 Achieving a healthy pregnancy is a journey.
 When you decide to become a gestational carrier in North Carolina, you can expect the initial process to move steadily once you are matched with the intended parents and prepare for transferring the embryo.
-You’ll undergo physiological and medical screening as well as review and sign paperwork and contracts to protect all parties involved.
-On the day of the embryo transfer you will be also be asked to rest in bed for up to 72 hours.
+You’ll undergo physiological and medical screening and review and sign paperwork and contracts to protect all parties involved.
+On the day of the embryo transfer, you will also be asked to rest in bed for up to 72 hours.

-While giving the gift of life and helping to build families is one of the greatest gifts of all, determining if becoming a gestational carrier is right for you starts with a simple conversation.
+While giving life and helping build families is one of the greatest gifts, determining if becoming a gestational carrier is right for you starts with a simple conversation.

-If you’re interested in becoming a gestational carrier or would like more information speak to one of our experienced fertility specialists in North Carolina today.
+If you’re interested in becoming a gestational carrier or want more information, speak to one of our experienced fertility specialists in North Carolina today.

 Egg Donor Recipient

 The decision to proceed with in vitro fertilization (IVF) using donor eggs is a highly personal and sometimes daunting decision.

 In most instances, embryos are donated by women who have successfully carried a pregnancy to term after IVF.
 Would you like to receive a donated embryo?
 Learn more on our Embryo Donor Recipient page.

 Atlantic Reproductive can provide sperm from a quality donor in order to fertilize an egg.